+Dial on Demand for DECnet/OSI: Dial on Demand with a Frame Relay SVC as the primary circuit is supported for DECnet/OSI routing using using PPP encapsulation.
 Compression: Distributed Routing Software uses the PPP Compression Control Protocol (CCP) to negotiate data compression with the peer router on a PPP link.
-The Router uses STAC LZS V5.0 technology to provide compression over Frame Relay circuits on a per PVC basis.
+The Router uses STAC LZS V5.0 technology to provide compression over Frame Relay circuits on a per virtual circuit basis.
 Compression ratios as high as to 4 to 1 are possible.
 The Bandwidth Reservation System and filters apply to compressed circuits.
+The RouteAbout Central EP contains a hardware co-processor that performs the data compression function.